 It has been proven in many cases to help the child’s recovery, though partial.
 The dependency will be less and the child may express his ideas more successfully with proper treatment and training.
 In such a scenario, a combined effort by a team of physicians, well-trained therapists and parents can help the child to be better in movement, coordination and communication.

 In children with minimal damage, it may take a little longer to get diagnosed.
 At any point, the diagnosis is a turning point in the life of the child and parents.
 As the new born baby shows delayed or no development at all, the parents get panic and freaked out in most cases.
 Once the diagnosis is confirmed, there seems a full stop to the child’s life as the progress in growth and development seem stagnant.
 Over time, the child becomes almost fully dependent on parents or others even for daily routine.

-Cerebral palsy can happen due to several reasons before, during or immediately after childbirth.
-Mainly it happens due to lack of oxygen supply to the brain and the resultant diffuse cortical and scattered focal atrophy.
+Cerebral Palsy can happen due to several reasons before, during or immediately after childbirth.
+Mainly Cerebral Palsy happens due to lack of oxygen supply to the brain and the resultant diffuse cortical and scattered focal atrophy.
 It can also develop as a complication of conditions like periventricular leukomalacia or stroke in utero etc. In any case, motor and neurological functions are compromised.
-Treatment of CP includes conservative management and symptomatic management mostly.
+Treatment of Cerebral Palsy includes conservative management and symptomatic management mostly.